Airline CEOs To Discuss Aging Infrastructure, Foreign Competition With Trump

 Other topics likely to be discussed at the White House include modernizing the country's air traffic control system, regulatory reform and airport infrastructure needs.

-During the campaign, Trump said the country's outdated airports "are like from a third world country."
+During the campaign, Trump said the country's outdated airports "are like from a third-world country."

 And that should be music to the ears of airline CEOs, says DePaul University airline expert Joe Schwieterman.